 Three-foil or multi-foil arches are characteristic of Islamic architecture and were widely utilized in the Great Mosque of Cordoba.
 The cloister was designed in the late XIIth or early XIIIth century, thus before the Christian conquest of Cordoba in 1236, but after 1118 when Alphonso I, King of Aragon conquered Zaragoza where the mosque of Aljaferia had multi-foil arches.

-Similar to what can be noticed in other cloisters of the same period in Spain (e.g. at Tarragona) and elsewhere in Europe (e.g. at Cefalý in Sicily), the decoration of the capitals was very varied: from classical patterns to episodes of the New and the Old Testament, from fantastic creatures to scenes not having a clear religious meaning.
+Similar to what can be noticed in other cloisters of the same period in Spain (e.g. at Girona and Tarragona) and elsewhere in Europe (e.g. at Cefalý in Sicily), the decoration of the capitals was very varied: from classical patterns to episodes of the New and the Old Testament, from fantastic creatures to scenes not having a clear religious meaning.

 Sant Pere de Puelles: an original capital (left) and a modern copy (right); (inset) decoration of a pillar